 Retail real estate loans are comprised of direct consumer loans that include residential real estate, residential real estate construction loans, home equity lines of credit and home equity loans.
-The Company sells substantially all of its long-term (over 5 years) retail real estate loans to secondary market purchasers.
-The Company does retain retail real estate loans having terms typically five years or less.
+The Company sells substantially all of its fixed rate long-term (over 15 years) retail real estate loans to secondary market purchasers.
+The Company does retain fixed rate retail real estate loans having terms typically 15 years or less.
 As retail real estate loan underwriting is subject to specific regulations, the Company typically underwrites its retail real estate loans to conform to widely accepted standards.
 Several factors are considered in underwriting including the value of the underlying real estate and the debt to income and credit history of the borrower.